 Program among the top 10% in the nation by earning accreditation

 Foster, RI – Dr. Day Care Learning Center has earned national re-accreditation from the National Early Childhood Program Accreditation (NECPA).
 Early childhood centers are evaluated based on standards that ensure the highest level of education and quality.
 Dr. Day Care strives to have all of their centers earn national accreditation.
-Dr. Day Care Foster, located at 174 Hartford Pike, has been in operation since 2005 and serves infants, toddlers, preschool and school age students.
+Dr. Day Care Foster, located at 174 Hartford Pike, has been in operation since 2005.
+This center serves infants, toddlers, preschool and school age students.

 Accreditation is a vigorous process that can take up to two years to achieve.
-Early childhood centers are evaluated based on standards that ensure the center is providing children a clean, safe, and positive learning environment.
-National accreditation gives parents the peace-of-mind knowing that teachers are creating engaging learning experiences for all children.
+Early childhood centers are evaluated based on standards.
+These standards ensure n a clean, safe, and positive learning environment.
+National accreditation gives parents peace-of-mind.
+Parents know that teachers are creating engaging learning experiences for all children.
 Dr. Day Care strives to have all of their “centers earn national accreditation.

-To earn NECPA accreditation, Dr. Day Care Learning Center completed an extensive self-study process, measuring the program and its services against the NECPA standards.
+To earn NECPA accreditation, Dr. Day Care completed an extensive self-study process, measuring the program and its services against the NECPA standards.
 These standards assess quality in the areas of adult and child interaction, staff qualifications, health and safety, physical environment, administration, and parent and community relationships.
-Every three years the program must be reevaluated in order to become re-accredited, and Dr. Day Care Foster has demonstrated their commitment to quality.
+Every three years the program must be reevaluated to become re-accredited.
+Dr. Day Care Foster has demonstrated their commitment to quality.